-It will boost SMEs legal understanding that will in turn enable them to carry out their businesses effectively within the scope of rules and regulations and will get maximum facilitation from the services of supporting institutes ii.
-Women Business Development Center (WBDC)
+It will create SMEs legal understanding that will in turn enable them to carry out their businesses effectively within the scope of rules and regulations and will get maximum facilitation from the services of supporting institutions.

-FBR, KPRA, and SMEDA to lead at least one legal facilitation clinic per month at business clusters and at districts.
+FBR, KPRA, and SMEDA to lead at least one legal facilitation clinic per month at business clusters.

-Awareness regarding regulatory procedures will be created that will in turn lead to better implementation of law.
+Awareness regarding regulatory procedures will be created that will in turn lead to better understanding as well as compliance of the laws.